-Each video is manned by a dedicated project planner.
-As progress occurs, the video's status updates are viewable and are able to be commented on in a centralised, cloud-based dashboard that is accessible to all parties involved, from members of your internal team, to the agency you might be working with.
+Each video is managed by a dedicated project planner.
+As progress occurs, the video’s status updates are viewable and are able to be commented on via a centralised, cloud-based dashboard that is accessible to all parties involved, from members of your internal team to the agency you might be working with.

 The Future of On-Demand Video Production

 With 90 Seconds claiming a 3x revenue increase in 2015 alone, it is setting its sights on expanding its mobile presence and physical offices, with new offices in San Francisco, New York, Berlin and Hong Kong opening this year.
 Australia has 90 Seconds offices in Sydney and Melbourne, two prime places to shoot gorgeous footage to elevate global videos, if we may say so.